xpack-dev-tools/ninja-build-xpack/build-assets/README-MAINTAINER.md

 [`xpack-dev-tools/ninja-build-xpack`](https://github.com/xpack-dev-tools/ninja-build-xpack)
 Git repo.

-To download them on a new machine, clone the `xpack-develop` branch, as seen above.
+To download them on a new machine, clone the `xpack-development` branch, as seen above.

 ### Check Git

 In the `xpack-dev-tools/ninja-build-xpack` Git repo:

-- switch to the `xpack-develop` branch
+- switch to the `xpack-development` branch
 - pull new changes
 - if needed, merge the `xpack` branch